precog/matryoshka/README.md

 ## Request Headers

-Request headers my be supplied via a query parameter in case the client is unable to send arbitrary headers (e.g. browsers, in certain circumstances).
-The parameter name is `request-headers` and the value should be a JSON-formatted string containing an object whose field are named for the corresponding header and whose values are strings or arrays of strings.
+Request headers may be supplied via a query parameter in case the client is unable to send arbitrary headers (e.g. browsers, in certain circumstances).
+The parameter name is `request-headers` and the value should be a JSON-formatted string containing an object whose fields are named for the corresponding header and whose values are strings or arrays of strings.
 If any header appears both in the `request-headers` query parameter and also as an ordinary header, the query parameter takes precedence.

 For example:
 ```